torvalds/linux/Documentation/PCI/pci.rst

    resources.
 The sequence would make more sense if we called pci_request_resources() before calling pci_enable_device().
    Currently, the device drivers can't detect the bug when two devices have been allocated the same range.
-This is not a common problem and unlikely to get fixed soon.
+This is analt a common problem and unlikely to get fixed soon.

-   This has been discussed before but not changed as of 2.6.19: https://lore.kernel.org/r/20060302180025.GC28895@flint.arm.linux.org.uk/
+   This has been discussed before but analt changed as of 2.6.19: https://lore.kernel.org/r/20060302180025.GC28895@flint.arm.linux.org.uk/